 It is best to get the flu shot early because it can take around two weeks after vaccination for the body to build up its immunity to protect itself against the flu virus.
 The best time to get the flu shot is in September through October, but getting vaccinated in December or January is still helpful as flu season can last until spring.

 Did you know that when more people receive the flu shot, there is a better chance of reducing its spread?
 Learn more.

-It is important to get the flu shot every year, since flu viruses are always changing.
-The flu vaccine cannot prevent all types of the flu virus, but it remains the best way to reduce the risk of getting the flu viruses that are most likely to make you sick in the current flu season.
+It is important to get the flu shot every year because flu viruses are always changing.
+The flu vaccine cannot prevent all types of the flu virus, but it remains the best way to reduce the risk of getting the flu viruses that are most likely to make you sick during the current flu season.

-People with CF can usually get their flu shot at a CF Foundation-accredited care center and through primary care providers.
-Talk with your CF care center to find out whether it has the vaccine available.
+People with CF can usually get their flu shot at a CF Foundation-accredited care center, through primary care providers, and many pharmacies.
+Talk with your CF care team to find out whether it has the vaccine available.
 You can also find the closest place to get a seasonal flu vaccine from the Flu Vaccine Finder.

 The flu shot does not give you the flu because the viruses in the flu shot are killed (inactivated).
 The risk of the flu shot causing serious harm is very small.
 However, like any vaccine, you could have mild side effects, which may include:

 If these problems happen, they will begin shortly after the shot was given and usually last one to two days.
 However, if you are not feeling better or start to feel worse, call your doctor.